WSG23/yosai_intel_dashboard_fresh/README.md

       AUTH0_AUDIENCE=https://api.example.com
     ```
 `setup_dev_mode` checks for the `DB_PASSWORD` variable.
 The sample
-`.env.example` includes a placeholder value.
+`.env.local.example` includes a placeholder value.
 If this variable is
 missing only a warning is emitted on startup, but database features
 may not function.